-I put up “floating” shou sugi ban shelves!
-There’s a section of the studio that was just begging for shelves, and I could really use the storage space.
-But for these shelves, I wanted something a little different.
+I put up “floating” Shou Sugi ban shelves!
+There’s a section of the studio that was just begging for them, and I could really use the storage space.
+But for these pieces, I wanted something a little different.
 A while back I found a photo of this beautiful zebra stripe looking wood, and I wanted something similar.
-So I turned to the traditional Japanese art of shou sugi Ban for my shelves.
-The traditional practice of shou sugi ban involves charring cedar wood with fire, creating a a finished piece that is black and weatherproof, bug proof, and lasts for a long time.
+So I turned to the traditional Japanese art of Shou Sugi Ban for my shelves, which involves charring cedar wood with fire, creating a finished piece that is black and weatherproof, bug proof, and lasts for a long time.

-I went with less of a traditional route and chose pine wood for my shelves.
-I wanted something that was lighter in color and would char well- and had them cut to size- 44 inches each.
+I went a little less traditional route and chose pine wood.
+I like the wood being a lighter color and it burns beautifully creating lovely stripes.
+Every piece was cut to 44 inches at the hardware store so they would fit.
 I was also excited to find something that didn’t break the budget, especially since I would be doing so much refinishing to them.

 I used a rag to remove any excess charcoal.
 Then I painted the pieces with a whitewash stain and again wiped them down with another rag.
-I decided that the charred wood without this stain was a little too dark and would distract from anything on it.
+I decided that the charred wood without this stain was a little too dark and would distract in photos.
 I was also looking for uniformity in the color and the stain really helped with that.

 Then add items to the shelves.
 My plan is to fill these beauties with lots of plants, so stay tuned.
 I will be sharing some plant tips and some styling ideas for the pots.
 Lots of fun projects on the way with this!

 I think the final product looks pretty awesome.
 It’s not perfect, but I’m okay with that.
-I also love the way the texture pops out under different lighting settings.
+I also love the way the texture pops out with different lighting.
 It’ll be so lovely with my future product shots and mini videos.
 I’m pumped!